-Students can add/drop with their professional advisors through the 7th class day (fall/spring) and 3rd class day (summer session I, II, full).
-After that time, all students must come to Registration and Academic Records, RT, Suite 370 to process schedule changes.
+Students can add/drop via Bearweb through the 5th class day (fall/spring) and with their professional advisors through the 7th class day (fall/spring) and 3rd class day (summer session I, II, full).
+After that time, all students must come to the Office of the Registrar, Robinson Tower, Suite 380 to process schedule changes.

 Adding a course